-What is a CCM?
+What is a CM?

 Our training covers topics such as Organizational Development, Theology of Care, Boundaries and Ethical Practices, Listening, Older Adult Ministry, Hospital Visits, Death and Prayer.

-What are the CCM Requirements?
+What are the CM Requirements?